-SEO is a widely adopted online marketing strategy that is used to increase brand awareness, build targeted traffic, and promote your organization’s performance in the search results of Google, Yahoo, Bing, and other search engines, all of which are sought after by many businesses interested in scaling their product or service offerings.
+SEO is a widely adopted online marketing strategy used to increase brand awareness, build targeted traffic, and promote your organization’s performance in the search results of Google, Yahoo, Bing, and other search engines.
+Since almost 70% of all online experiences begin with a search engine, businesses have a vested interest in appearing in relevant search engine results pages (SERPs).
+And one of the best ways to do that is by optimizing a website for web users and search engines alike.

-While the benefits of good SEO are clear, the cost of accomplishing an SEO strategy can vary significantly depending on the goals of the company and the type of strategy being implemented.
-No matter what your budget, the costs associated with promoting SEO should be viewed as an investment for your business and with any investment, you should be concerned with building the best possible ROI.
+While the benefits of good SEO are clear, the cost of executing an SEO strategy can vary significantly depending on your goals, the services being offered, and the quality of deliverables.
+No matter your budget, the costs associated with SEO should be viewed as an investment for your business – and as with any investment, your top priority should be return on investment (ROI) over initial cost.

-Prior to signing on any dotted line with any digital agencies, carefully contemplate and document what you look to accomplish with your SEO strategy.
-Focus on being realistic with your goals, which will help you determine an appropriate budget to spend on your SEO investment.
+Prior to signing on the dotted line with any digital agencies, think about and write down what you want to achieve with your SEO strategy.
+When you’re realistic with your goals, you can determine an appropriate budget to spend on your SEO investment.

 Hire for Your Goals and Pay for Results

-After establishing the SEO and marketing goals of your business, you should be better equipped to hire for your needs.
-When shopping for SEO, it’s best to consider all of your options and the costs associated with each of those options prior to making any decisions.
+After establishing the SEO and other marketing goals of your business, you’ll be better equipped to hire for your needs.
+When shopping for SEO, it’s best to consider all of your options – and the costs associated with each of those options – prior to making any decisions.

-Content Marketing Agencies: These agencies often offer SEO services as an add-on to their other service offerings, but since SEO is not their primary focus, you should ensure that they have the technical know-how prior to contracting.
-SEO costs associated may be more expensive, because their SEO services could be bundled within content marketing packages, but this can be an excellent option if your business is looking to accomplish a variety of marketing goals concurrently.
+Content Marketing Agencies: These agencies often offer SEO services as an add-on to their other marketing service offerings.
+SEO may not be their primary focus, so be sure to evaluate their technical know-how prior to contracting.
+These agencies may bundle their SEO services within other marketing packages, which can impact cost.
+You may find that you need a more dedicated SEO effort.
+However, this can be an excellent option if your business is looking to accomplish a variety of concurrent marketing goals.

 How Much Does SEO Cost?